Dnofc/Repositorio-do-Projeto_DN/README.md

 ### 🚀 Passo a passo

-1. Baixe o arquivo do projeto ou cole do repositório
+1. Baixe o arquivo do projeto ou copie e cole do repositório
 2. Abra a pasta no VSCode ou no terminal
 3. Execute o arquivo
 ---